FAQS

 -

-You and your clinician will message back and forth using Signal or Simple Practice’s messaging service Monday through Thursday.
-You’ll have the chance to craft your message to your clinician and they will then respond with suggestions for you to implement.
-We will typically take 45 mins to an hour to respond, so you’ll get the same level of attention as you would if we were “meeting” via phone or video.
+We will message back and forth using Signal or Simple Practice’s messaging service Monday through Thursday.
+You’ll have the chance to craft your message to me and I will then respond with suggestions for you to implement.
+I will typically take 45 mins to an hour to respond, so you’ll get the same level of attention as you would if we were meeting via phone or video.

 -